karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps-part-1.md

 }
 ```

-After setting up the AWS OTEL Collector, I'm ready to begin building the demo, but it won’t be right now.
+After setting up the AWS OTEL Collector, I'm ready to begin building the apps, but it won’t be right now.
 **See you in part 2**